MicrosoftDocs/learn/learn-pr/startup/mentor-meeting/includes/4-get-to-know-mentor.md

 ### LinkedIn

 For business professionals, LinkedIn tends to be the predominate source of relevant information.
 Using LinkedIn as a research tool, you can answer a variety of questions about the topics above, including experience, geography, networks, and to some extent, personality.
-Use the mentors LinkedIn profile to gain a better understanding of where the founder has worked, how long they were at their startup, which networks they highlight, and the type of content they share.
+Use the mentor's LinkedIn profile to gain a better understanding of where the mentor has worked, how long they were at their startup, which networks they highlight, and the type of content they share.

 ### Google or other search engines